Bhargavikonda15/M1_Project/1_Requirements/Readme.md

 ### Change password
 ### Definition
 This module helps consumers to change their passwords.so users can easily access when they want to change their password
-* Inputs:  old password ,new password
+* Inputs:  Old password ,new password
 * outputs: Displays the new password.

 # Low Level Requirements